-People sell businesses for a variety of reasons.
+People sell e-commerce businesses for a variety of reasons.
 Your e-commerce business could have grown too quickly for you to manage.
 Or you could be looking to raise capital to bring another idea to life.
 Many ambitious entrepreneurs will also set a business earnings target, and once the said target is achieved, they move on to newer pastures.
 Bottom line: you have an online business for sale, and you must identify the most effective, profitable, seamless, and efficient means to accomplish it.

 Step 1: Factors that every seller must consider